Skip to content

 Cancellled build in the Builds table

-Note: If you wish to redeploy an older version, follow the instructions for Atlas quick rollbacks.
+Note: If you wish to redeploy an older version, follow the instructions for Headless Platform quick rollbacks.

 Responding to Failed Builds

-When you push new code to your Atlas app and trigger a new environment build, you can inspect the progress of that build in realtime via the User Portal.
+When you push new code to your Headless Platform app and trigger a new environment build, you can inspect the progress of that build in realtime via the User Portal.

 As the build progresses, it can either succeed or fail at any stage in the build or deployment.
-If the project fails to build, the build details on your Atlas Environment Details page’s Last deployment cards will look like this:
+If the project fails to build, the build details on your Headless Platform Environment Details page’s Last deployment cards will look like this:

 Headless App Failed in Building

-Since Atlas accepts a wide variety of frontend application frameworks (Faust.js, Next.js, Nuxt, Svelte, React, Remix, etc.), there are many different ways that building a particular application could fail.
+Since our Headless Platform accepts a wide variety of frontend application frameworks (Faust.js, Next.js, Nuxt, Svelte, React, Remix, etc.), there are many different ways that building a particular application could fail.
 Since there are few commonalities in these failure modes, this guide will focus on giving you the tools to inspect and diagnose your own app’s failure state.

 After you’ve pushed a failing build, there are quick ways to start troubleshooting your app/ environment (from the Environment Details page) by inspecting the repository commit or looking at the Build Logs directly.

-When looking at the Environment Details page there is a quick link to the Go to Build logs in the Last Deployment card.
+When looking at the Environment Details page there is a link to the Build logs in the Deployments table under the Trigger column:

 Build Logs

-If you click the Go to Build logs link, you will be taken to a page that gives you more details about the build itself, as well as access to the errors and logs for your build.
+If you click the Build logs, in the Deployments table under the Trigger column, you will be taken to a page that gives you more details about the build itself, as well as access to the errors and logs for your build.

 If you click on the commit hash link in the build details screen (shown above), you will be taken directly to the repository commit diff for that particular commit, within your supported repository hosting service provider (GitHub, GitLab or Bitbucket).
 This view provides you with an easily-scannable summary of everything that changed, and you will see an automated message from the WP Engine bot with some details about your build.
 It should tell you the status of the build, whether it succeeded or failed, and also provide you with links directly to the build logs, the preview environment site, and access the preview environment’s details page (Portal).
 Below is the GitHub equivalent: